Michele Spring is an AIP health coach who helps people find relief from autoimmune diseases (like Hashimoto's and Celiac) using the Paleo & AIP Diets

 I mean, they're “normal” for so many people, and something that we've all come to accept as part of everyday life.
 But I knew there had to be a better way.

 After working with a functional medicine practitioner, eating a strict Paleo diet, and changing some aspects of my lifestyle I completely turned my life around and now suffer no more of those symptoms.

 I feel better in my 40's than I did in my 20's!

 I started this blog to share everything I have learned along the way so that you can avoid the pitfalls and reap the benefits of what I have gone through.
 I share recipes so you aren't bored with bland food.
 I share inspiration so you don't feel defeated.
 I share lifestyle tips that you can easily incorporate into your life so you can feel better.
 And most of all, I just want you to feel fantastic too!!

-This went on for years, where my medication levels bounced up and down almost monthly, and while I had more energy, I never quite felt like I was rid of all my symptoms.
-Then kids happened.
+This went on for years, where my medication levels bounced up and down almost monthly, and while I initially had more energy, I never quite felt like I was rid of all my symptoms.

 Has it been all unicorns and rainbows?
 Heck no. But it's still so much better than it had been, and I'd do it all over again if I had to.

 We're all very lucky to be living in this time of health awareness and healthy food that actually looks and tastes good.
 15-20 years ago we would have been relegated to the weird fringe.
 But these days we can join so many others in getting healthy in a much more fun, satisfying way.

 After I learned how much better I could feel, I realized I couldn't just keep this to myself.
 I started this site to share my knowledge and experiences with you.

 I share things like the following.
 Click on any to find out more: